Introduction to Agile Values

 1. Team and Communication Chosen Over Procedure and Tools

 The first value places more emphasis on teamwork and communication.
 As we all know that to build software, a team of people is required and not tools.
-An individual may have a sophisticated set of tools, but to develop software, he needs to work with a team effectively with productive interactions.
+An individual may have a sophisticated set of tools, but he needs to work with a team effectively with productive interactions to develop software.

 Tools and processes are definitely the keys to developing software, but they need to be in the hands of a qualified team to get the result and not the other way round.